 Store.
 Pre-baked pizza crust keeps well in an airtight container in the refrigerator for 4-5 days.
 For longer term storage, freeze in an airtight container for up to 1 month.

-*The finer the almond flour, the softer the almond flour tortillas will be.
+*The finer the almond flour, the softer the pizza crust will be.

 **You can substitute the baking powder for 2 tsp. active dry yeast.
 You do not need any sugar to activate the yeast.
 A pinch of sugar will make yeast bubble up, thus proving that the yeast is still active and hasn’t expired.
 However, it doesn’t actually help the rising of the crust.